Fertility Women's Health

 Sexual Dysfunction Treatment

-Some medications work to increase vaginal lubrication and relax vaginal muscles, where as others contain testosterone to increase sex drive4 or estrogen to improve sensation, lubrication, and sexual interest.5 A simple balancing of different hormones can also be the solution.
+Some medications work to increase vaginal lubrication and relax vaginal muscles, where as others contain testosterone to increase sex drive or estrogen to improve sensation, lubrication, and sexual interest.[4][5]
+A simple balancing of different hormones can also be the solution.
 Topical libido enhancers are an appealing alternative to oral medications.
 Inconsistent dosing and possible side effects can be eliminated with topical creams that are applied locally to increase sensitivity and blood flow.

 Empower Pharmacy produces a compound called “Arousal Cream”.
 This topical cream contains a combination of prescription and non-prescription components described as blood flow enhancers, vasodilators, and sexual stimulation enhancing hormones.
 Although the formulation can be custom tailored to each individual’s needs upon request, Arousal Cream’s standard formula generally contains the following ingredients: